KravchenkoYuliia/KravchenkoYuliia/README.md

 💻 Student at [42 School](https://42.fr/en/homepage/)

-🌱 Learning C, C++, algorithms, data structures and Unix progrmaming
+🌱 Learning C, C++, algorithms, data structures and Unix programming

 🤓 I love exploring how the world of programming works and constantly learning something new